CS:GO Smurfing Guide

 What Is CS:GO Smurfing?

 Smurfing is an illegal way of playing Counter-Strike Global Offensive, among many other games, that involves highly skilled players creating second accounts and matching against amateurs and other players with significantly lower skills and experience than them.
-In return, Smurfs can actually make money from this by boosting someone’s account.
+In return, Smurfs can actually make money from this by boosting CS:GO ranks on someone’s account.

 You can hopefully understand how Smurfing can have such a bad effect on the CSGO community.
 It’s quite easy to irritate other players while doing this and ruin the experience for both your teammates and your opponents.
 As a result, Smurfing is a bannable offense in most games like CSGO and Dota 2.